 - Relationships and Recovery

-At Cove Forge of Erie, our ultimate objective is to provide each participant with the skills and support that he or she needs to successfully pursue long-term recovery.
-Regardless of an individual’s age or the type of treatment that he or she receives at our center, each person who chooses to heal with us can expect certain constants throughout his or her time with us.
-We are dedicated to providing clinically sophisticated care, conducting ourselves with the utmost integrity, fostering an atmosphere of open communication, and treating all participants with dignity and respect.
+At Cove Forge of Erie, our ultimate objective is to provide each participant at our treatment center with the skills and support that he or she needs to successfully pursue long-term recovery.
+Regardless of an individual’s age or the type of treatment that he or she receives while in a program at our center, each person who chooses to heal with us can expect certain constants throughout his or her time with us.
+We are dedicated to providing clinically sophisticated care, conducting ourselves with the utmost integrity, fostering an atmosphere of open communication, and treating all participants in our programs with dignity and respect.